Git-Lecture-2025/Assignment-2025/writeups/git-exercises.md

 ## fix-typo

-In this challenge file.txt has a typo
+In this challenge file.txt has a typo:
-Its contents is:
 ```
 Hello wordl
 ```